axiros/docutools/docs/features/lp/plugins.md

 Before we look into the directory above, we try import any plugin directly, the first time we need it.

-Therefore, by supplying a $PYTHONPATH pointing to a plugin directory of your own, you can have your own modes supported (or overwrite the default ones).
+Therefore, by supplying a `$PYTHONPATH`, pointing to a plugin directory of your own, you can have your own modes supported (or overwrite the default ones).